-Membership Deputy Vice Chancellor (Chair) Heads of School Programme Managers or their representatives Academic Registrar or representative Institutional External Examiner NB: where a Head of School is unable to attend then he or she must make arrangements for a suitable alternative, in consultation with the Chair, to attend in his or her place.
+Membership Chair of UEC as appointed by Academic Board Heads of School Programme Managers or their representatives Academic Registrar or representative Institutional External Examiner NB: where a Head of School is unable to attend then he or she must make arrangements for a suitable alternative, in consultation with the Chair, to attend in his or her place.
 In attendance Registry staff in support of student records Secretary A member of Registry staff.
 Quorum 50% of eligible membership Number of meetings Normally two times per year in June and September.
-Reporting to Academic Board Key purpose and To ratify decisions and recommendations of individual role Programme Boards prior to publication of individual student results.
-To confer the awards of the University Terms of To oversee the assessment of candidates for all University Reference awards.
-Reference Oversee the work of the each Programme Boards.
+Reporting to Academic Board Key purpose and role To ratify decisions and recommendations of individual Programme Boards prior to publication of individual student results.
+To confer the awards of the University Terms of Reference To oversee the assessment of candidates for all University awards.
+Oversee the work of the each Programme Boards.
 Receive and ratify the minutes and recommendations of all Programme Boards.
-Ensure that the Regulations, as approved by Academic Board for: the assessment, progression and awards; the organisation and invigilation of examinations; and the conduct of candidates in examinations are properly communicated and observed, and to propose to Academic Board such amendments and deletions as necessary. to confer awards to recommend an award be revoked Criteria for Chair's Chair's action may only be taken in situations where the action Committee has given clear prior approval for the action and this is clearly recorded in the minutes and includes the extent of the powers devolved to the Chair; where new information is provided, after the UEC meeting, in respect of any candidate, it must be supported by the where the University Examinations Committee Chair is required to overturn a previous decision of the University Examinations Committee that materially affects a candidate's progression opportunities or final degree classification, the Chair must consult with the Academic Registrar on the appropriateness of the new award in relation to the published regulations.
-In cases where the final outcome is not clearly defined within the regulations, the Chair should also seek the views of the External Examiner for the award or the University's Institutional External Examiner.
+Ensure that the Regulations, as approved by Academic Board for: the assessment, progression and awards; the organisation and invigilation of examinations; and the conduct of candidates in examinations are properly communicated and observed, and to propose to Academic Board such amendments and deletions as necessary. to confer awards to recommend an award be revoked Criteria for Chair's action Chair's action may only be taken in situations where the Committee has given clear prior approval for the action and this is clearly recorded in the minutes and includes the extent of the powers devolved to the Chair; where new information is provided, after the UEC meeting, in respect of any candidate, it must be supported by the Head of the relevant School as Chair of the Programme Board and must be presented to the University Examination Committee Chair through the Academic Registrar, in order for a clear audit trail to be maintained. where the University Examinations Committee Chair is required to overturn a previous decision of the University Examinations Committee that materially affects a candidate's progression opportunities or final degree classification, the Chair must consult with the Academic Registrar on the appropriateness of the new award in relation to the published regulations.
+In cases where the final outcome is not clearly defined within the regulations, the Chair should also seek the views of the External Examiner for the award or the University's Institutional External Examiner. where the Chair does take action to confirm or overturn a decision of the UEC, this must be clearly articulated, in writing, to the Committee at the next available opportunity, clearly stating: the original decision; the new information provided to the Chair; the new decision.
+In situations where the Chair is unable to reach a consensus in respect of a change to a final award then the final decision will be suspended pending an extraordinary UEC meeting attended by an External Examiner, in order to reach a final decision.